40th Helicopter Squadron: History

-30 November 1972, with the inactivation of the 37th ARRS at Danang Air Base, 5 of its HH-53s were transferred to the 40th ARRS, while its two HH-43s remained at Danang as Detachment 7 of the 40th ARRS to provide base rescue during Operation Linebacker II.
+30 November 1972, with the inactivation of the 37th ARRS at Danang Air Base, 5 of its HH-53s were transferred to the 40th ARRS, while its two HH-43s remained at Danang as Detachment 7 of the 40th ARRS to provide base combat search and rescue during Operation Linebacker II.

 Following the Paris Peace Accords all remaining US Forces were withdrawn from South Vietnam by 27 March 1973.
 Detachment 7 at Danang Air Base and Detachment 14 at Tan Son Nhut Air Base were inactivated during this period.
 Following the withdrawal from South Vietnam the 40th's force level was 11 HH-53s and 14 HH-43s.

-The USAF continued combat operations over Cambodia until 15 August 1973 and the 40th provided CSAR support during this period.
+The USAF continued combat operations over Cambodia until 15 August 1973 and the 40th provided combat search and rescue support during this period.
 Following the end of combat operations the 40th kept 2 HH-53s at Nakhon Phanom on 15-minute alert during daylight and 45-minute alert at night.

 In July 1974 Detachment 10 at Takhli was disbanded, followed in August by Detachment 3 at Ubon.
 On 20 February 1975, Detachment 1 at Nakhon Phanom was disbanded.
 At this time the 40th's force level had dropped to 8 HH-53Cs and 4 HH-43Fs.

 The 40th moved to Korat Royal Thai Air Force Base on 1 October 1975.
 On 15 October 1975 with the inactivation of the 56th ARRS its 4 HC-130Ps joined the 40th.

 On 31 January 1976 the 40th ARRS was inactivated at Korat RTAFB.